TL;DR

 Verdict

 A VPN and temporary email protect different things.
-A VPN without temp email means a website cannot see where you are but still has your real email in their database.
-Temp email without a VPN means a website does not have your real email but can still track your IP address and location.
+A VPN without temp email means a website can't see where you are but it still has your real email in their database.
+Temp email without a VPN means a website doesn't have your real email but it can still track your IP address and location.

-For maximum privacy when signing up for something you do not trust, use both: a VPN to mask your network identity and temporary email to mask your personal identity.
-Together, they create a strong separation between the signup and your real-world self.
+When you sign up for something you don't trust, use both a VPN to mask your network identity and temporary email to mask your personal identity.
+They work together to create a solid separation between the signup and your real-world self.

-If you can only choose one, the answer depends on your threat model.
-Worried about spam and data breaches?
-Temp email.
-Worried about ISP surveillance and location tracking?
-VPN.
-Worried about both?
-Use both.
-They cost almost nothing and complement each other perfectly.
+If you have to pick one, it depends on your threat model.
+Are you worried about spam and data breaches?
+Use temp email.
+Are you worried about ISP surveillance and location tracking?
+Use a VPN.
+If you're worried about both, use both.
+They cost almost nothing and they work together perfectly.

-Cost-wise, combining both tools is remarkably affordable.
-A reputable VPN costs $3-5/month, and temp email is free for basic use.
-For under $5/month total, you get significant protection at both the network and application layers.
-Compared to the cost of dealing with a data breach or identity theft, this is trivial insurance.
+When you combine both tools, the total cost is quite low.
+A good VPN costs $3-5 a month and temp email is free for basic use.
+You get solid protection at the network and application layers for under $5 a month.
+This is cheap insurance when you consider the cost of dealing with a data breach or identity theft.

-ProtonVPN deserves mention as a provider that bridges both worlds — their free tier provides decent VPN protection, and their paid Proton Unlimited plan bundles VPN, encrypted email, SimpleLogin aliases, and cloud storage.
-Combined with a temp email service for throwaway signups, a Proton subscription covers virtually every layer of online privacy at a single predictable monthly cost.
+ProtonVPN is a provider that bridges both worlds.
+Their free tier gives you decent VPN protection.
+Their paid Proton Unlimited plan bundles a VPN, encrypted email, SimpleLogin aliases and cloud storage.
+Use this with a temp email service for throwaway signups and a Proton subscription covers almost every layer of online privacy at a single predictable monthly cost.